 True West Virginia Nightlife: Stargazing Must-Sees

-The Mountain State is known for its incredible scenic beauty and outdoor adventure opportunities, but did you know it is a stargazing paradise?
+The Mountain State is known for its incredible scenic beauty and outdoor adventure opportunities, but did you know its also been named the most under-the-radar stargazing destination in the United States?
 From remote locations to county parks, visit these places for glimpses of the stars above us:

 Of course, Spruce Knob is known for being the state’s highest peak but it’s also a prime spot for stargazing.
 Hike the Whispering Spruce Trail to the observation tower of this remote “dark sky” destination for incredible panoramic views of West Virginia’s nightlife.
 On clear nights, vivid details of the Milky Way can be seen by the naked eye.
 This is the perfect outdoor adventure for a warm, summer night.

 Stop by the National Radio Astronomy Observatory for an outdoor tour and learn about the amazing Green Bank Telescope, which stands at nearly 500 feet and weighs 17 million pounds.
 Here, you can simply lay down and watch the starry show above you or walk one of the many peaceful and intriguing trails that display the beauty of the quiet area.
 Make sure to leave your electronics in the car!

 This secret spot is known as one of the darkest places in the state.
 A dedicated “Dark Skies” park will be coming to Calhoun County Park in October 2021 for star lovers from all around.
 This is a beloved spot for amateur stargazers and die-hard astronomers to bring out their telescopes and enjoy West Virginia’s true nightlife.
 Make sure to use their new public telescope to get a closer look at West Virginia’s beautiful night sky.
 Here, you can spot the Milky Way on clear nights, a meteor shower in January and if you are lucky you might get to see the Aurora Borealis or the Northern Lights!